There are many sites around the web with information on Scottish history.

 John Duncan's Scottish History Online website includes some very interesting articles on a wide variety of topics.

-Alastair McIntyre provides some very interesting material on his Scottish History pages.
+Alastair McIntyre provides some very interesting material on his Scottish History pages on Electric Scotland.

 The Burns Howff Club website provides information about Robert Burns, his life, works and his contribution to Scottish heritage.